microsoft/Windows-Machine-Learning/Tools/WinMLRunner/README.md

 -DebugEvaluate: Print evaluation debug output to debug console if debugger is present.
--Terse: Terse Mode (suppresses repetitive console output) -AutoScale <interpolationMode>: Enable image autoscaling and set the interpolation mode [Nearest, Linear, Cubic, Fant]
+-Terse: Terse Mode (suppresses repetitive console output) -AutoScale <interpolationMode>: Enable image autoscaling and set the interpolation mode [Nearest, Linear, Cubic, Fant] -InputImagePreprocess <scale> <rFactor> <gFactor> <bFactor> : Will automatically preprocess the input image before it's sent to the model.
+Will subtract rFactor, gFactor and bFactor from the input image per channel and divide by the scale, to scale the input to the model's expected range.  (e.g. Values of [1, 0, 0, 0] will yield no change to input image data, while values of [255, 123.68, 116.779, 103.939] will correctly preprocess input for ResNet50 and DenseNet121 from the ONNX model zoo.)

 Concurrency Options:
 -ConcurrentLoad: load models concurrently